danth6961/tsp-rebalance-app/Project_Handoff.md

 ### 2) Transaction history should reflect actual confirmations
 Only confirmed IFTs should be written to `tsp_transactions.csv`.

-### 3) Default config still needs review
+### 3) IFT gate could still be tightened further
-If you want startup allocation to reflect the new tactical framework, update the default current allocation in `storage.py`.
+The current app now supports a G-only safety move path, but the underlying engine eligibility logic may still be more permissive than desired if you want stricter turnover control.

 ---